orbmis/smart-contract-event-hooks/README.md

 This EIP proposes a standard for creating "hooks" that allow a smart contract function to be called automatically in response to a trigger fired by another contract, by using a public relayer network as a messaging bus.

-While there are many similar solutions in existence already, this proposal describes a simple yet powerful primitive that can be employed within many applications in an open, permissionless and decentralized manner.
+While there are many similar solutions in existence already, this proposal describes a simple yet powerful primitive that can be employed by many applications in an open, permissionless and decentralized manner.

 It relies on two interfaces, one for a publisher contract and one for a subscriber contract.
-The publisher contract emits events that are picked up by "relayers", who are independent entities that subscribe to hook events on publisher contracts, and call a function on the respective subscriber contracts whenever a hook event is fired by the publisher contracts.
+The publisher contract emits events that are picked up by "relayers", who are independent entities that subscribe to hook events on publisher contracts, and call a function on the respective subscriber contracts, whenever a hook event is fired by the publisher contracts.
 When a relayer calls the respective subscriber's contract with the details of the hook event emitted by the publisher contract, they are paid a fee by the subscriber.
 Both the publisher and subscriber contracts are registered in a central registry smart contract that relayers can use to discover hooks.

 ## Motivation

 There exists a number of use cases that require some off-chain party to monitor the chain and respond to on-chain events by broadcasting a transaction.
-Such cases usually require some off-chain process to run alongside an Ethereum node, in order to subscribe to events via a web socket connection, and perform some logic in response to an event, by broadcasting a respective transaction to the network.
-For some use-cases, this may require an Ethereum node and an open websocket connection to some long-running process that may only be used infrequently, resulting in a sub-optimal use of resources.
+Such cases usually require some off-chain process to run alongside an Ethereum node in order to subscribe to events emitted by smart contract, and then execute some logic in response and subsequently broadcast a transaction to the network.
+This requires an Ethereum node and an open websocket connection to some long-running process that may only be used infrequently, resulting in a sub-optimal use of resources.

 This proposal would allow for a smart contract to contain the logic it needs to respond to events without having to store that logic in some off-chain process.
 The smart contract can subscribe to events fired by other smart contracts and would only execute the required logic when it is needed.
-This method would suit any contract logic that does not require off-chain computation, but requires an off-chain process to monitor chain state in order to call one of its functions in response.

-Firing hooks from publisher smart contracts still requires some off-chain impetus.
-To put it another way, somebody has to pull the trigger on the publisher contract, by submitting a transaction to the publisher contract in order to emit the hook event.
-This is how it works today, and this proposal doesn't change that.
-Where it does offer an improvement, is that each subscriber no longer needs its own dedicated off-chain process for monitoring and responding to these events.
-Instead, a single incentivized relayer can subscribe to many different events on behalf of multiple subscriber contracts.
+This method would suit any contract logic that does not require off-chain computation, but usually requires an off-chain process to monitor the chain state.
+With this approach, subscribers do not need their own dedicated off-chain processes for monitoring and responding to contract events.
+Instead, a single incentivized relayer can subscribe to many different events on behalf of multiple different subscriber contracts.

-Thanks to innovations such as web3 webhooks from Moralis, web3 actions from Tenderly, or hal.xyz, creating a relayer is easier than ever.

 Examples of use cases that would benefit from this scheme include: